avinetworks/avi-helm-charts/docs/AKO/values.md

 one virtual IP or VIP.
 Having a shared virtual IP allows lesser IP usage since reserving IP addresses particularly in public clouds incur greater cost.

+### L7Settings.noPGForSNI

+Currently http caching is not available on PoolGroups from the Avi controller.
+AKO uses poolgroups for canary style deployments.
+If a user does not require canary deployments and they have an immediate requirement for HTTP caching then this flag can be helpful.
+Use of this flag is highly discouraged unless required, as it will be deprecated in future once Avi Pool Groups implement HTTP caching in the Avi Controller.

+If this flag is set to `true` then AKO would program http policy set rules to switch between pools instead of poolgroups.
+This feature only applies to secure FQDNs.

 ### L7Settings.passthroughShardSize

 This is applicable only in openshift environment.